How to Actually Socialize Your Puppy

 Does proper socialization guarantee my puppy won’t be scared?

-Unfortunately, no. Adult behavior is a product of both nurture and nature.
+Unfortunately, no. Adult behavior is a product of both nature and nurture.

 That doesn’t mean socialization is pointless!
 Naturally fearful puppies can be helped by careful socialization, but they might never turn into social butterflies who love everyone and enjoy visiting new, busy locations.

-If you would like some help getting your pup’s socialization needs met, ask about Koinonia’s Puppy Field Trips!
-Leighann loves taking doggies on adventures!
+If you would like some extra help getting your pup’s socialization needs met, check out Koinonia’s puppy socialization booster packs!
+Socializing puppies in public is my favorite thing!